Changelog:

 5. Produce a Makefile whose default target (the one run by make) will compile and link your gettimings program.

-6. Submit all the timings.txt you created, any data files your timings.txt references, and all your source files (Makefile, and all the C and assembly source files) to the submission site.
+6. Submit the timings.txt you created, any data files your timings.txt references, and all your source files (Makefile, and all the C and assembly source files) to the submission site.

-(If your data files are quite large (many megabytes) and would be hard to upload, you may instead put it something like Box and give a link in timings.txt.)
+(If your data files are quite large (many megabytes) and would be hard to upload, you may instead put it in something like Box and give a link in timings.txt.)

 1 Scenarios to time